meredori/arc-companion/full_design_plan.md

 - Allow users to track quests, blueprints, and goals to feed into item recommendations.

 ### Core Features
-1. **Item Recommendation Lookup** — Shows what to do with each item and why.
+1. **Item Recommendation Lookup** — Shows what to do with each item and why (quests, workbenches, expedition projects, manual overrides).
+2. **What I Have Dashboard** — Centralized controls for quests, workbench levels, blueprint ownership, and expedition project hand-ins (with hide-completed filters).
-2. **Quest & Upgrade Tracker** — Mark off completed objectives to update needs.
+3. **Quest & Upgrade Tracker** — Legacy “Track” view for quick checklist-style progress.
-3. **Blueprint Management** — Track which blueprints you own.
+4. **Blueprint Management** — Track which blueprints you own.
-4. **Goal Tracker** — Track progress toward crafting or collecting items.
+5. **Goal / Project Tracker** — Track workbench upgrades and expedition contributions; partial hand-ins are persisted locally.
-5. **Run Analyzer** — Record XP, loot value, deaths, and receive dynamic tips during play.
+6. **Run Analyzer** — Record XP, loot value, deaths, and receive dynamic tips during play.
-6. **Run History Dashboard** — Summaries and KPIs: XP/hour, value/hour, success rate, etc.
+7. **Run History Dashboard** — Summaries and KPIs: XP/hour, value/hour, success rate, etc.
-7. **Offline Persistence** — Local storage for user data and settings.
+8. **Offline Persistence** — Local storage for user data and settings.

 ---